 The 98.5% DME produced has a retail price that varies between 1 and 4 $ per kg depending on the purity and the location.
 The production of green fuels attracts large incentives from most governments around the world and makes for an attractive economic model.
-“The Dimethyl Ether (DME) Market was worth USD 4.92 billion in the year 2014 and is expected to reach approximately USD 11.72 billion by 2023, while registering itself at a compound annual growth rate (CAGR) of 10.12% during the forecast period” (Quoted from Globe Newswire News Room, 2017).
-Due to the fast growing international market and, a great opportunity arise to locally produce and export DME in Africa.
+“The Dimethyl Ether (DME) Market was worth USD 4.92 billion in the year 2014 and is expected to reach approximately USD 11.72 billion by 2023 while registering itself at a compound annual growth rate (CAGR) of 10.12% during the forecast period” (Quoted from Globe Newswire News Room, 2017).
+Due to the fast-growing international market and, a great opportunity arises to locally produce and export DME in Africa.

 Azizi, Z., Rezaeimanesh, M., Tohidian, T. and Rahimpour, M. (2014).
 “Dimethyl ether: A review of technologies and production challenges”, Chemical Engineering and Processing: Process Intensification, 82, pp.150-172.

 Kiss, AA and Suszwalaka, DJPC (2012), “Innovative dimethyl ether synthesis in a reactive dividing-wall column” Computers and Chemical Engineering”, 38(2012), 74-81

 Oberon Fuels.
 (2013), Bulk DME/Methanol. [online] Available at: [Accessed 8 Sep.
 2016].